AES-Outreach/Fall-2022-Coop-Interviews/FRONTEND/README.md

 - For this goal, copy pasting a 6 digit number in the first input box should chain these into each input box
 - Make sure to look for edge cases to ensure a good user experience

-### Goal 6: Pasting Optimization
+### Goal 6: Chained Pasting Optimization
+- For this goal, you will reimplement goal 3 but for the chained input boxes
-- For this goal, when the user pastes a 6 digit number into the first input box, it should chain these numbers into each input box and automatically trigger the validation of the code
+- Copy pasting a 6 digit number in the first input box should chain these into each input box *and* automatically trigger the validation of the code

 ### Goal 7: Password Mode
-- For this goal, add a password mode the user can enable that masks the inputs with an asterisk instead of showing the digits
+- For this goal, add a password mode the *user* can enable that masks the inputs with an asterisk instead of showing the digits

 ## Your solution